 That is a considerably younger (and thinner) me holding Nathan on March 26, 2003.

 There are few things that I have been certain of in my life, but I always knew that I wanted to be a father.
-I will likely never be selected as father of the year (I am no Bill Clinton), but I do know that these two little knuckleheads have brought me far greater joy than I ever could have imagined.
+I will likely never be selected as father of the year (I am pretty sure the president has that wrapped up), but I do know that these two not-so-little-anymore knuckleheads have brought me far greater joy than I ever could have imagined.

 Happy Father’s Day to all you dads out there.
 I am sure that you feel as lucky and as blessed as I do.